Kremliovskyi/KafkaHelper/README.md

 10. "Clear" button will only clear the records pane without disrupting consumption.
 11. It is highly advisable to first stop consumer group prior to closing the app.

+Avro consumption in progress, one record selected for copying:
 ![Avro consumption in progress, one record selected for copying](https://github.com/Kremliovskyi/KafkaHelper/blob/master/src/test/resources/working-consumers.png)

+Regular topic consumption was stopped:
 ![Regular topic consumption was stopped](https://github.com/Kremliovskyi/KafkaHelper/blob/master/src/test/resources/metrics-raw.png)